Latest update 9 February 2021

 Video and Telephone Consultations

-Our surgeons are continuing face-to-face consultations however, upon request and if appropriate for your care, our surgeons can now offer new and existing patients with consultations via video-conferencing (e.g. Skype, Zoom, Facetime etc) or telephone for when video-conferencing is not available.
+Our surgeons are continuing certain face-to-face consultations however, upon request and if appropriate for your care, our surgeons can offer Telehealth consultations via video-conferencing (e.g. Skype, Zoom, Facetime etc) or telephone for when video-conferencing is not available.

-Please contact us to discuss whether a “virtual” consultation will be suitable for you.
+Please contact us to discuss whether a Telehealth consultation will be suitable for you.

 When Can I Undergo Surgery?

-WA public and private hospitals have already resumed some elective surgeries across all Categories 1, 2 and 3 to a rate of a quarter of the usual capacity at the end of April.
+WA public and private hospitals will resume all elective surgeries to a rate of a 100% of the usual capacity from Monday 8 February 2021.

-If your surgery is cancelled due to illness or self-isolation of our team or your surgeon, or if the hospital cannot operate on you, we will offer you a full refund or the opportunity to reschedule your surgery to a later date when normal conditions are restored.
+If your surgery is cancelled due to illness or self-isolation of you or your surgeon, or if the hospital cannot operate on you, we will offer you the opportunity to reschedule your surgery to a later date.